Product HUB

 How to store popcorn

-Unpopped popcorn should be stored in an airtight container in a cool, dry place.
-This helps keep the kernels fresh and ensures they pop well.
-Properly stored, popcorn kernels can last for up to a year.
+Unpopped popcorn should be kept in a sealed container in a cool, dry environment.
+This ensures the kernels remain fresh and pop effectively.
+When stored correctly, popcorn kernels can remain viable for about 6 to 12 months.

 ✅ Extra Tip